Dedicated to the memory of Lida Barrett

 A3N2M: Approximation, Applications, and Analysis of Nonlocal, Nonlinear Models

-On March 11, 2020 The World Health Organization declared the Novel Coronavirus a global pandemic.
-There is a great deal of uncertainty concerning travel and events.
-For this reason, and after consultation with the NSF and IMA offices, we have decided to postpone the Barrett Lectures.
+The 50th Barrett Lectures were originally scheduled to take place May 11 – 13, 2020.
+Unfortunately, on March 11, 2020 The World Health Organization declared COVID-19 a global pandemic.
+For this reason, and after consultation with the NSF and IMA offices, we had to postpone the Barrett Lectures.

 - Vassili Kolokoltsov (Department of Statistics, University of Warwick)